Shadowjumper3000/DataBases-MenuExtraction/README.md

 ## Features

+- Automatic database creation and validation upon running the Django server.
-- Upload PDF menus and extract text
+- Upload PDF menus and extract text as well as editing before sending for processing.
-- Process extracted text using OpenAI's GPT-4 model
+- Process extracted text using OpenAI's GPT-4 model.
-- Display structured menu data
+- Display structured menu data and reports.

 ## Installation